Working the land

 Banging, hammering, thwacking all over the Land

 Judas himself needed to share his story, especially the adventures to come.
-Sitting spellbound, it wasn’t long before Eddie and Ollie were transported back again into Cavenarea – an industrialised and working land land.
+Sitting spellbound, it wasn’t long before Eddie and Ollie were transported back again into Cavenarea — an industrialised land.

 “The Land had been transformed into a hive of industry.
-The Lovely Little People were swarming around with eagerness, getting on with their allocated tasks plus working the land.
+The Lovely Little People were swarming around with eagerness, getting on with their allocated tasks.

 There were the carbon clay and wood collectors, and the pit diggers.
 Designated builders lined deep holes with clay, rising up above the ground.
 The clay together with mud were moulded into blocks by the builders.